Uinta Mountains: Geology

 The Uinta Mountains are Laramide uplifted metasedimentary rocks deposited in an intracratonic basin in southwest Laurentia during the time of the breakup of the supercontinent Rodinia.
 The marine and fluvial metasedimentary rocks in the core of the Uinta Mountains are of Neoproterozoic age (between about 700 million and 760 million years old) and consist primarily of quartzite, slate, and shale.
 These rocks comprise the Uinta Mountain Group, and reach thicknesses of 4.0 to 7.3 km.
 Most of the high peaks are outcrops of the Uinta Mountain Group.
 Many of the peaks are ringed with bands of cliffs, rising to form broad or flat tops.
 The mountains are bounded to the north and south by reverse faults that meet below the range, on the north by the North Flank fault and on the south by the Uinta Basin boundary fault.

 The Uinta Mountain Group, from oldest to youngest, includes Uinta Mountain undivided quartz arenite, overlain by the Moosehorn Lake, Mount Watson, Hades Peak, and Red Shale formations.
-The flanks of the east-west trending Uinta Mountains contain a sequence of Paleozoic and Mesozoic strata ranging from the Cambrian Lodore Formation to the Cretaceous Mancos Shale, all of which have been tilted during the uplift of the mountain range.
+The flanks of the east–west trending Uinta Mountains contain a sequence of Paleozoic and Mesozoic strata ranging from the Cambrian Lodore Formation to the Cretaceous Mancos Shale, all of which have been tilted during the uplift of the mountain range.

 The uplift of the range dates to the Laramide orogeny, about 70 to 50 million years ago, when compressive forces produced high-angle reverse faults on both the north and south sides of the present mountain range.
-The east-west orientation of the Uintas is anomalous compared to most of the ranges of the Rocky Mountains; it may relate to changing stress patterns and rotation of the Colorado Plateau.
-The Green River used to flow into the Mississippi River to the Gulf of Mexico, but changed to the Colorado River by going through the Uintas in ways not fully understood.
+The east–west orientation of the Uintas is anomalous compared to most of the ranges of the Rocky Mountains; it may relate to changing stress patterns and rotation of the Colorado Plateau.
+The Green River used to flow into the Mississippi River to the Gulf of Mexico, but changed to the Colorado River by going through the Uintas.
+This occurred as a portion of the crust beneath the Uintas became dense enough to sink into the mantle (a "lithospheric drip"), temporarily lowering the range and removing the barrier that had blocked the river; as the range rebounded afterward, the river carved the Canyon of Lodore along its new course.

 The high Uintas were extensively glaciated during the last ice age, and most of the large stream valleys on both the north and south sides of the range held long valley glaciers.
 However, despite reaching to over 13500 ft in elevation, the climate today is sufficiently dry that no glaciers survived even before the rapid current glacial retreat began in the middle nineteenth century.
 The Uintas are the most poleward mountain range in the world to reach over 4000 m without modern glaciers, and are in fact the highest mountain range in the contiguous United States with no modern glaciers.
 Permafrost occurs at elevations above 10000 ft and at times forms large rock glaciers.